DigitME2/RecipeSetterApp/README.md

 # RecipeSetterApp

-A Recipe setting android app made for Len Wright Salads.
+An android app made for Len Wright Salads, intended for use with the recipe setter flask server.

 Allows a user to change the recipe on a production line and reports the recipe change to a server.
 The recipe list is obtained from the server.